 - Redemption Equals Death: Subverted, but it looked like he was going to die for a second at the end of the Jedi Academy Trilogy.

-- Remember When You Blew Up A Solar System?: Yes, he does, and boy does he feel bad about it.
+- Remember When You Blew Up a Sun?: Yes, he does, and boy does he feel bad about it.

 - Sarcastic Devotee: Evolves into this for Luke.